-Embedded in an expansion and restructuring of professional care services in Germany care workers with migrant backgrounds have increasingly been employed in professional care services in Germany.
-Based on a large survey study in home-based- and residential care services throughout the country the patterns of integration of care workers with and without migrant backgrounds in professional long-term care services in Germany will be compared.
-An own multi-level intersectional approach will be used to reveal the interrelated impact of – long-term care-, professionalization- and migration policies – on the employment- and working-situation, i.e. the patterns of integration in professional care organizations respectively daily care work.
-The analysis examines the interrelated effects of migration backgrounds and skill levels as an indicator for social class in the female dominated work field.
-Against the background of mainly stable residence- and work permits two impacts can be found: 1) access to qualified care-related training programs for care workers with migrant backgrounds and a strong impact of the skill level on their employment situation and 2) features of a difficult working-situation in daily care provision for care workers with migrant backgrounds in residential care provision in a complex interrelationship to skill levels.
+Embedded in an expansion and restructuring of professional care services in Germany, care workers with migrant backgrounds have increasingly been employed in professional care services in Germany.
+Based on a large survey study in home-based- and residential care services throughout the country, the patterns of integration of care workers with and without migrant backgrounds in professional long-term care services in Germany have been compared.
+An own multi-level intersectional approach was used to reveal the interrelated impact of long-term care-, professionalization- and migration policies on the employment- and working-situation, i.e. the patterns of integration in professional care organizations respectively daily care work.
+The analysis examined the interrelated effects of migration backgrounds and skill levels as an indicator for social class in the female-dominated work field.
+Against the background of mainly stable residence- and work permits two impacts can be found: 1) access to qualified care-related training programs for care workers with migrant backgrounds and a strong impact of the skill level on their employment situation and 2) features of a difficult working-situation in daily care provision for care workers with migrant backgrounds in residential care provision in a complex interrelationship with skill levels.